The following information relates to the City of Toronto’s former Automated Speed Enforcement (ASE) program and is provided for reference.

 • No speed limit reductions planned;

-• Adequate distance from speed limit transitions; and
+• Adequate distance from speed limit transition zones; and

 • Cannot have the presence of a flashing 40km/h speed limit reduction sign.

-Once sites are assessed, operational considerations may result in minor adjustments to site prioritizations.
+Once sites were assessed, operational considerations could result in minor adjustments to site prioritization.

 Warning Letter Period